Publication Ethics and Publication Malpractice Statement

 Duties of Authors

 Authors of original research articles should provide an accurate description of the work carried out as well as an objective discussion of its significance.
 A paper should contain sufficient detail and references to enable others to reproduce the work.
 Knowingly fraudulent or inaccurate statements constitute unethical behavior and are unacceptable.

 Authors are requested to provide raw data in the case of an article, or a paper, where in the editorial review process such data are needed in order to calculate, simulate, evaluate and verify the veracity of the results by any unanimously recognized method.
 Authors must also provide public access to these data (in accordance with the ALPSP-STM Statement on Data and Databases), if possible, and retain these data for a reasonable period of time after publication.

 Authors must ensure that they have written and submitted entirely original work for publication.
 Where authors have used the work and/or words of others, they must ensure that they have been properly cited, as they must always acknowledge the work of others.
 Authors should also cite publications that were influential in determining the nature of the work reported.

 An author should not publish manuscripts describing essentially the same research in multiple journals or primary publications.
-Submitting the same manuscript to more than one journal constitutes unethical publication behavior and is unacceptable.
+Submitting the same manuscript to more than one journal constitutes unethical publishing behavior and is unacceptable.